 Best Laundry Detergents for Hard Water of 2021

 If you’re looking for a laundry detergent to combat hard water issues, this could be your go-to.
-Its concentrated formula uses biodegradable surfactants and enzymes to reduce the effects of hard water, such as dullness.
+Its concentrated formula uses biodegradable surfactants that are plant-based to reduce the effects of hard water, such as dullness.

 We love the fresh scent this detergent leaves on the laundry.
 It isn’t as overpowering as other brands, yet it’s long-lasting.

 One downside to this product is that it’s tricky to pour.
 The large opening can cause a few spills if you’re not careful.
-To combat this, we highly recommend pouring the contents into a measuring cup or the cap before adding it to the machine dispenser.
+To combat this, we highly recommend pouring the contents into a measuring cup or tablespoon before adding it directly into the washer, not the machine dispenser.